Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Ski down Oregon’s highest mountain with 360-degree views of surrounding granitic giants.

-Skiing down Mount Hood via Timberline Lodge has been one of the best things to do in Oregon for families since the 1950s and continues to be a fun northern Oregon excursion today.
+Skiing at the Timberline Lodge has been popular with families since the 1950s, and it continues to be a great all-ages excursion today.

 Washington Park

-Have a picnic in Oregon’s biggest public park or visit one of many park attractions.
+Have a picnic or visit one of many top Portland attractions in this large public park.

 View of activities available in Washington Park